About the Mission

 Treasurer Coy Russell, Jr. A registered construction inspector for more than 40 years, Coy specializes in overseeing residential, educational, industrial and medical facilities.
 His projects include the Kaiser Walnut Creek Medical Center, Children’s Hospital in Oakland, and the Stanford University Cancer Treatment Center at Palo Alto.
 Coy, with degrees from Cal-Berkeley and the University of San Francisco, works in Construction Administration for NTD Architects in Auburn, CA. He has led Young Life Clubs, taught Sunday school classes for newlyweds and has held positions as deacon and elder.
 He has been married to Karen for over 42 years and the two live in Applegate, CA. They have two daughters and two grandchildren.

 Board Member Nathan DuPree.
 Nathan is Senior Pastor of the Encounter Church in Reno, where he has served since 2006.
 A gifted running back, Nathan played football at Bakersfield College and San Jose State University.
 He also worked 14 years in the Washoe County Juvenile Justice system before going into full-time ministry in 2011.
 Currently a student at Multnomah Bible College in Reno, Nathan’s passion is reaching the lost with the Gospel, and teaching God’s Word through the power of the Holy Spirit.
 Nathan has been married to Denise for over 14 years.
 They have four grown children and two grandchildren.

 Click on a highlighted name to learn more about that staff member or click on their email to send a message.

-- Oversees entire operations
+- Oversees operations and personnel

 - Media/community relations